yanana/scala-style/declarations/index.rst

 Of these styles, (1) and (4) are to be preferred at all times.
-(2) appears shorter in this example, but whenever the function value spans multiple lines (as is normally the case), this syntax becomes extremely unweildy.
+(2) appears shorter in this example, but whenever the function value spans multiple lines (as is normally the case), this syntax becomes extremely unwieldy.
 Similarly, (3) is concise, but obtuse.
 It is difficult for the untrained eye to decipher the fact that this is even producing a function value.